frenck/awesome-home-assistant/README.md

 - [Synthwave](https://github.com/bbbenji/synthwave-hass) - A theme influenced by the cover artwork of modern Synthwave bands.
 - [Google Home Theme](https://github.com/liri/lovelace-themes) - Two themes (light and dark) matching the design of Google Home Hub.

-### Custom Lovelace UI Cards
+### Custom Cards

-_Lovelace allows people to build custom cards on top of it, which you can easily add to your instance._
+_The Home Assistant Dashboards allows people to build custom cards on top of it, which you can easily add to your instance._

 - [Auto-Entities Card](https://github.com/thomasloven/lovelace-auto-entities) - Dynamically adds entities: 🔮 Magic.
 - [Canvas Gauge Card](https://github.com/custom-cards/canvas-gauge-card) - Use awesome gauges from canvas-gauges.com.